rrm86/doc_similarity/README.md

 #Summary

-This project implements Doc2vec model using gensim library
+This project use unstructured data and implements Doc2vec model using gensim library